xiaoyuliu/old-webpage/_posts/2017-12-08-ubuntu-local-tensorflow-finetune.md

     2. Add flag `--num_clones=GPU_NUMBER --ps_tasks=1` at then end of training command
 5. ##### Remote Tensorboard

+    0. Run Tensorboard on the server by `tensorboard --logdir=${PATH_TO_MODEL_DIRECTORY}`
-    Train the model on the server and view the training process by tensorboard locally using:
+    1. Train the model on the server and view the training process by tensorboard locally using:
     ```
     ssh -L 16006:127.0.0.1:6006 -p PORT SERVER_NAME@SERVER_ADDRESS
     ```